piyut/dashboard-sample/README.md

 To set method and request parameter, you can refer to [Qiscus Server API Documentation](https://www.qiscus.com/documentation/rest/list-api) on “Get User List”, “Update User Profile” and “Login and Register” section.

-The Sample Dashboard also provided API for (android, ios) client app to get list of users from the Sample Dasboard.
+The Sample Dashboard also provided API for (Android and iOS) client app to get list of users from the Sample Dasboard.
-To enable your (android, ios) client app to get list of users, you need to pass your domain name when calling the API.
+To enable your (Android and iOS) client app to get list of users, you need to pass your domain name when calling the API.
 ```
 //your-domain.com/api/mobile/contacts
 Example: //dashboard-sample.herokuapp.com/api/mobile/contacts